nicolgit/azure-virtual-wan-playground/README.md

 # Create an Azure Virtual WAN playground to test configurations and customer scenarios

-This repo contains ARM template that can be used to deploy a _network playground_ composed by:
+This repo contains ARM templates that can be used to deploy a _network playground_ composed by:

 * an Azure Virtual WAN with 2 hubs and 1 secure hub.
-* a simulated on-premise architecture
+* 3 simulated on-premise branches

-All network are peered with a single network where a Bastion host is deployed to simplify direct access to all the machine in the lab.
+All networks are peered with a single network where a Bastion host is deployed to simplify direct access to all the machines in the laboratory.
+This network should not be considered as part of the solution, but only a connection facilitator.

 All spokes are able to talk to any other spoke.

 # Deploy to Azure